omgaks/CineVault/README.md

 - Picture-in-Picture with playback controls
 - Foreground `MediaSessionService` for screen-lock and background playback
 - Lock-screen controls and headset next/previous support
-- External-display mode for USB-C DisplayPort and RayNeo-class glasses: automatic landscape handling, device-screen dimming, and a dedicated subtitle appearance profile
+- Dedicated secondary-display mode for USB-C DisplayPort, HDMI, and RayNeo-class glasses: video and subtitles render through an Android `Presentation` on the external display while the phone/tablet remains a dimmed touch controller.
+Playback returns to the device automatically when the display is unplugged.
 - Controls lock that remains visible and accessible while the rest of the player interface fades out
-- Crash and playback-error logger with an in-app viewer under **Settings â†’ About**
+- Crash and playback-error logger with an in-app viewer under **Settings → About**

 ### Subtitles